hapax/hapax.github.io/assets/simple-physics.md

 You can also eliminate the pumpkin mass empirically, but as we'll see, we can leave it in and let dimensional analysis *tell us* it's irrelevant.

-I'm going to do something a bit sneaky, though it will seem natural if you've dealt with oscillations before.
+I'm going to do something a bit sneak (see Exercise 4 for a justification).
-Instead of period $t$, we will deal with the *angular frequency*
+Instead of period $t$, we will deal with the *angular velocity*

 $$
 \omega = \frac{2\pi}{t}.